 These courses are designed to allow students to study in greater depth a topic in School Psychology that is treated more briefly in another graduate course or a related topic that is not covered in another graduate course.
 Note: May be taken more than once for credential credit.

 Children with Exceptionalities:

-Psychological PerspectivesPrerequisite: an undergraduate course in exceptionalities or equivalent is desired
+Psychological Perspectives 0.5 unit Prerequisite: an undergraduate course in exceptionalities or equivalent is desired